nikets40/nix_whatsapp_clone/README.md

 Whatsapp Clone app

-WhatsClone app with Exact Same UI and Chat Functionality
+WhatsClone app with Exact Same UI and Chat Functionality (Stories and calling under Development)

 Note: Please Setup your own Firebase Project with Mobile Login and Firestore to use this app